Lukas Kesch

 Infrastructure

-I always found it fascinating how and on what the software we build is deployed.
+I always find it fascinating how and on what the software we build is deployed.
 I can call AWS my home and have a deep understanding of over a dozen AWS services including EC2, S3, RDS, Lambda, CloudFront, Route 53, and many more.

 As a weekend getaway I also like to tinker with my own server.
 This is a great way to keep myself sharp on the basics.
 I run a SSL secured reverse proxy, MySQL database, VPN with a custom DNS Server, cron scripts for backups, monitoring, and maintenance and many more.